-In order to allow testing our APIs we provide a demo key that will be changed regularly.
-If you want to use the APIs for production, please contact us at firstname.lastname@example.org in order to get a long term key.
+In order to allow testing our APIs, please login and create your personal API-Key.
+The key will allow to freely use the services up to a certain limit.
+If you want to use the APIs for production, please contact us at firstname.lastname@example.org.

 Most of the APIs come with a swagger documentation that gives all the information you need.
 You can call all libraries from each respective documentation page using the forms at the bottom of the pages.
 Alternatively tools like the Postman client are handy for evaluating the capabilities of the APIs.

-The vector maps are based on the quasi-standard of Mapbox, so there is a large number of tools to use them in applications.
+Our maps are based on vector data adhering to the specifications by Mapbox.
+Since Mapbox is a quasi-standard for vector-based maps, there is a large number of tools to use them in applications.
 Since the maps are also available as raster maps in the WMTS standard there is an even larger list of tools that can display the maps.

-The following list shows the tools that use the maps as vector tiles.
+The following list shows some of the tools and libraries that use the maps as vector tiles.
 Note that there are many more if you plan to use the WMTS format only.